-If you’ve seen that yellowish-faded discoloration on some car headlights, it’s UV damage.
+If you’ve seen that yellowish-faded discolouration on some car headlights, it’s UV damage.
 Covers are the solution.
 Headlight covers are clear plastic films that adhere to the surface of headlights.
 They protect against sun and UV damage.

 Some car dealers offer this service, but you can do it yourself – for much less.
-Products like Turtle Wax Ceramic Spray are a simple spray-on-wipe-off job.
+Products like Turtle Wax Ceramic Spray are simple spray-on-wipe-off job.
 It protects your car’s paint from rain and dirty water.

 Most cars come with these but if yours doesn’t have one, they can be a simple installation.
 Some people get the idea that ‘you hear car alarms all the time and no one comes running’.
 They aren’t usually aimed at catching thieves, but they do act as a deterrent.